 In conclusion, sensory enrichment is an essential part of a dog’s life and an important aspect of your dog’s overall well-being.
 Providing them with the mental and physical stimulation they need to thrive.
 By incorporating sensory activities into your dog’s routine and prioritising their safety, you can help to enhance their overall quality of life and strengthen your bond with them.

 By engaging their senses through various activities, you can provide mental and physical stimulation, reduce stress and anxiety, and strengthen your bond with your furry friend.
 In this guide, we’ve discussed the definition and benefits of sensory enrichment, as well as different types of sensory activities you can try with your dog.
-We’ve also provided a template for creating a customized sensory enrichment plan for your dog (which you can find below – this will be added shortly!), as well as important safety considerations to keep in mind.
+We’ve also provided a template for creating a customised sensory enrichment plan for your dog (which you can find below – this will be added shortly!), as well as important safety considerations to keep in mind.
 Now it’s time to take action and start incorporating sensory enrichment into your dog’s daily routine.
 Your furry friend will thank you for it!